awsdocs/amazon-connect-admin-guide/doc_source/quick-connects.md

 Contacts are transferred to a specific agent as part of a contact flow\.

-If you want all of your agents to appear individually in the list of quick connects in the Contact Control Panel \(CCP\), you need to add each one manually\.
-There's no way to automate this process\.

 **Important**
 Agent and Queue quick connects only appear in the CCP when an agent goes to transfer a contact\.